onestardao/WFGY/TensionUniverse/BlackHole/Q004_hodge_conjecture.md

 1. Q003 (BH_MATH_BSD_L3_003)

    * Reused components: `CohomologyCycleDescriptor`, `HC_Counterfactual_Template`.

    * Why it transfers:

      * BSD involves cohomology of elliptic curves and the relationship between analytic L functions and algebraic ranks, which can be seen as a low dimensional instance of Hodge like consistency.

    * What changes:

-     * The cohomology summaries focus on rank and torsion structures rather than general Hodge numbers,
+     * The cohomology summaries focus on rank and torsion structures rather than general Hodge numbers.
-     * the cycle summaries focus on rational points and divisors.
+     * The cycle summaries focus on rational points and divisors.

 2. Q013 (BH_MATH_LANG_L3_013)

    * Reused component: `HodgeTensionFunctional_HC`.

    * Why it transfers:

      * Langlands type correspondences relate motives and automorphic representations.
 The Hodge tension functional measures how well geometric realizations of motives line up with their expected cohomological profiles.

    * What changes:

      * The input summaries are expanded to include representation theoretic data in addition to geometric and cohomological data.